If you’re feeling bereft, or you wish to help someone who is, then you’ve found the right place.

 It’s not an alternative treatment

 While any of the above routes may be of some little or great benefit, they mainly offer a path to discovery of the thoughts and feelings you have around the loss in your life.
-However, here at Grief Recovery (UK) we maintain that discovery is not the same as recovery.
+However, here at Grief Recovery we maintain that discovery is not the same as recovery.
 The Grief Recovery Method is an action plan.
 It is a series of small steps that when taken, in order, by the griever it leads to the completion of all the unresolved business linked to the loss.
+It is also (as far as we know) the only grief support programme with an evidence base to it's positive impact.
 There are a number of ways in which you can learn the Grief Recovery Method for yourself or you can learn how to teach it to others by becoming a Certified Grief Recovery Specialist.

 Grief is defined as the “conflicting emotions that follow the ending or change in familiar patterns of behaviour.”
 This complex emotional state has nothing to do with our intellect.
 We cannot rationalise ourselves better.
 Therefore any “treatment” that appeals to our heads and not our hearts is doomed to fail.